-Obesity and overeating during menopause together promote breast tumor growth and progressionDecember 7th, 2012 in Cancer /
+Obesity and overeating during menopause together promote breast tumor growth and progressionDecember 7, 2012 in Medicine & Health / Cancer

 Obese women might be able to eliminate their increased risk for postmenopausal breast cancer by taking measures during perimenopause to prevent weight gain and to therapeutically control the metabolic effects of their obesity, according to the results of a preclinical study published in Cancer Research, a journal of the American Association for Cancer Research.